 EPCOT At Christmas Time

 Heading over to EPCOT, this park offers you the chance to learn more about the holiday season in various countries around the world.
-If you’ve always wanted to spend time abroad during Christmas, this is your chance to taste some holiday treats and learn more about what life is like overseas at this time of the year.
+If you’ve always wanted to spend time abroad during Christmas, this is your chance to taste some holiday treats.
+You can also learn more about what life is like overseas at this time of the year at the World Showcase.

 EPCOT International Festival of the Holidays